darioperez1415/Fibonacci/README.md

 # Fibonacci
-Fibonacci sequence for a number from user
+Get the Fibonacci sequence for any number from user in Java